team10nb/i-can-sort/styleguide/README.md

 Styleguide is a tool used to document the javascript program to make the source code maintaining.

-In this project, styleguide is usd to document the components and significant sences.
+In this project, styleguide is used to document the components and significant scenes.

 To see the detailed documentation, open the [index.html](https://github.com/team10nb/i-can-sort/blob/main/styleguide/index.html) file in a browser.